 Papers

-Below are six papers on certain larger topics surrounding the conversion of public housing to Section 8.
+Below are eight papers on certain larger topics surrounding the conversion of public housing to Section 8.
 Hopefully, these documents will serve as helpful contributions to broader policy discussions.
 I welcome any thoughts and comments.

 Public Housing's New Math